 A nanometer (also "nanometre") is a unit of measurement used to measure length.
 One nanometer is one billionth of a meter, so nanometers are certainly not used to measure long distances.
 Instead, they serve to measure extremely small objects, such as atomic structures or transistors found in modern CPUs.

-Since integrated circuits, such as computer processors, contain microscopic components, nanometers are useful for measuring their level of detail.
-In fact, different eras of processors are often defined in nanometers.
-For example, recent technologies from Intel include the 45-Nanometer, 32-Nanometer, and 22-Nanometer process.
-The number of each process defines the distance between transistors and other components within the CPU.
-The smaller the number, the more transistors that can be placed within the same area, allowing for faster, more efficient designs.
+Since integrated circuits, such as computer processors, contain microscopic components, nanometers are useful for measuring their size.
+In fact, different eras of processors are defined in nanometers, in which the number defines the distance between transistors and other components within the CPU.
+The smaller the number, the more transistors that can be placed within the same area, allowing for faster, more efficient processor designs.